HafsaHameed457/NT-Info/README.md

 5. Representation: When a client requests a resource, the server responds with the resource's representation, often in JSON or XML format.
 This representation contains the data and potentially links to other resources.

+6. Stateless Communication: Since the server does not store any client session data, each request must contain all the necessary context (e.g., authentication tokens or parameters) to complete the operation.